 Warren County’s heart lies in its agricultural community.
-This year’s Farmers’ Fair will be the 80th annual celebration of rural traditions that remain vigorous, even as family farms adapt to the incorporation of American agriculture.
+The Farmers’ Fair, the county's annual celebration of rural traditions, remains vigorous, even as family farms adapt to the incorporation of American agriculture.
 Long established associations—4-H Clubs, Future Farmers of America, and local Grange chapters—have been joined by organizations whose mission it is to address the challenges of a degraded environment and mass-produced food, and their implications about the fabric of our lives.
 Since 1980, Genesis Farm, in Blairstown, has explored the deeper ecological and social issues of our time, with seasonal rituals, workshops, and accredited courses in a new discipline called Earth Literacy.
 A catalyst for many local ecologically based organizations, Genesis Farm developed the first model of Community Supported Agriculture (CSA) in New Jersey.
 Also based in Blairstown, the Foodshed Alliance works with farmers, consumers, and agricultural professionals to foster a self-sustaining system for community nourishment.
 And at the intersection of food, farming, the environment, and heritage, lies the work of Knowlton Township’s Garden State Heirloom Seed Society, largely the efforts of Joe and Bobbi Cavanaugh, true champions of Warren County farmers.

 Although they produce varieties of just about any fruit or vegetable you can think of, heirloom seeds are probably best known for the great tasting tomatoes that they grow.
 Perhaps you’ve ordered an expensive heirloom salad at a fancy restaurant.
 Or you decided to try a Cherokee Purple you found at a farmer’s market.
 Maybe you were able to harvest a basketful of melon-sized Brandywines from your own garden.
 If so, one thing you’re sure of is that these delectable treasures are from a different universe than the things they call tomatoes on supermarket shelves.
 The flavor in a tomato is a complex combination of acids and sugars that the tongue tastes, mixed with compounds known as volatiles that stimulate our smell receptors.
 Hybrid supermarket tomatoes, bred for cross-country shipping and storage, are big, round, red (kind of) and long lasting.
 But they are tasteless and entirely devoid of anything qualifying as aroma.
 The intricate amalgamation of molecular ingredients that says “real delicious tomato” in your brain has been sacrificed in the name of economy and convenience.
 But those magical mixtures still exist, in voluminous variety, coded in what are now known as heirloom seeds.
 All you have to do is grow them!